Losilof39/glDoom/README.md

 In order to hear the music in-game you should download [this](https://archive.org/download/free-soundfonts-sf2-2019-04/SC-55.sf2) soundfont, rename it to ``` soundfont.sf2``` and place it in the game directory.
 You could use other `.sf2` files but I would recommend to use the SC-55, which is the soundcard originally used to create the DOOM music.

 ### Why maintain glDoom?
 The answer is simple.
 These older source ports are special, they paved the way for what we have now, an actual piece of Doom history.
-While glDoom will never be as popular as GZDoom or PRBoom/PRBoom+, it's history and legacy is an important part of the Doom Community and rather than be forgotten, they should be maintained for the next generation to use.
-Also for me (Losilof39) is a great way to learn how a large project like Doom is organized, coded and I'm honored to maintain this great work of art alive and bring new features to it!
+While glDoom will never be as popular as GZDoom, PRBoom, PRBoom+ and dsda-doom.
+His history and legacy it's an important part of the Doom Community and rather than be forgotten, they should be maintained for the next generation to use.
+Also for me (Losilof39) and other contribuitors is a great way to learn how a large project like Doom is organized, coded and I'm honored to maintain this great work of art alive and bring new features to it!